MoniMurray/bookworms-et-al/README.md

 ### Skeleton

 This ecommerce website follows all the conventions followed by other online stores.
 A user will be familiar with clicking on links and on icons to perform an action, with adding products to a Shopping Cart and with completing a Checkout process and card validation process to make a secure payment for a product or service.
 This app will conform with all this convention.
-Uncluttered, simple UI.
+All information displayed on the site is presented in an organised fashion with each piece of information being easy to find.

 ### Surface